1.1 Employment is freely chosen ⚫

 1.3.4 Accommodation, where provided, shall be clean, safe, and meet the basic needs of the workers.

-1.3.5 The company observing the code shall assign responsibility for health and safety to a senior management representative.
+1.3.5 The company observing the code shall assign responsibility for health and safety to a senior management representative, who is suitably qualified, and has the ability to effect change.

 1.4.1 No child should be employed or work if: